-Phenylethylamine, the same endorphin-boosting compound found in chocolate, is also produced by our brains when we fall in love.
-(17)
+Phenylethylamine, the endorphin-boosting compound found in chocolate, is also produced by our brains when we fall in love.

 It’s not possible to be “in love” all of the time, but having sex will do!

-You’ll get a burst of endorphins when you have an orgasm — whether you are with a partner or “flying solo.”
-(18)
+You’ll get a burst of endorphins when you have an orgasm, whether you are with a partner or “flying solo.”

-The shutdown of endorphin production when we are cut off from a loved one is not that dissimilar to going cold turkey from an addictive substance.
-(19)
+The shutdown of endorphin production when we are cut off from a loved one is not dissimilar to going cold turkey from an addictive substance.

-Even better than listening, grab an instrument, grab a mic, or just get up and dance.
+Even better than listening, is to participate in making music; grab an instrument or mic, or get up and dance.

-Playing an instrument, singing, and dancing all stimulate endorphin release even more than passive listening.
-(23)
+Playing an instrument, singing, and dancing all stimulate endorphin release more than passive listening.

 Catch Some Rays

-Just take a look at a crowded beach on a summer’s day and you’ll see people enjoying being in the sun.
+Visit a crowded beach or pool on a summer’s day and you’ll see how much people enjoy being in the sun.